peppone-choi/open-sam-backend/docs/GIN7_MODE.md

 ## Authority Cards & Organizational Roles

 - `GalaxyAuthorityCard` stores every 職務権限カード, tying template metadata to a concrete holder.
 The structure mirrors Chapter3’s card breakdown and enforces the 16-card limit per character (gin7manual.txt:1076-1088).
+- The canonical card/command catalog lives in `src/config/gin7/catalog.ts` (extracted from Chapter3-4) and is now backed by `config/gin7/catalog.schema.json`.
+Run `npm run validate:gin7` to lint the dataset (schema compliance, duplicate checks, shortcut wiring) before shipping.
+Each template carries minRank/organization metadata plus the original command groups so backend guardrails and the UI stay in sync with the manual.
 - `GalaxyAuthorityCardService.ensureAuthorityCards()` provisions faction-specific cards from documented templates while `assignCard` / `releaseCard` enforce the manual’s ownership and revocation rules (gin7manual.txt:2334-2350).
 - Starter characters now receive card payloads derived from these templates, keeping UI copy, command groups, and email aliases consistent with the source material.
+- `scripts/migrations/2025-11-22-gin7-card-backfill.ts` re-syncs every session with the latest catalog version (see `metadata.catalogVersion`) so historical sandboxes inherit newly added cards or metadata fixes.

 ## Strategic Operations